dtcenter/METdataio/docs/Users_Guide/load_data.rst

    cp $METDATAIO_HOME/METdbLoad/test/Examples/example_load_specification.xml  path-to-your-dir/load_specification.xml

-- $METDATAIO is the path to the location of the cloned or forked METdataio source code.
+- $METDATAIO_HOME is the path to the location of the cloned or forked METdataio source code.

 - Replace the *path-to-your-dir* with the actual path to where this file will be saved.